What Is the Difference Between a DUI and a DWAI in Colorado?

 - May receive up to 48 hours of community service

-As mentioned above, the charges can increase significantly with subsequent convictions—regardless of whether the previous conviction was a DWAI or a DUI.
+The charges can increase significantly with subsequent convictions—regardless of whether the previous conviction was a DWAI or a DUI.
 Furthermore, Colorado has no lookback period, meaning that all previous DUIs and DWAIs are relevant to your sentencing.
 Colorado will also account for these penalties even if they are from another state in the US.

 For a second DWAI, the punishment is the same as a second DUI: